github/codeql/docs/language/learn-ql/introduction-to-ql.rst

 Queries using the CodeQL libraries can find errors and uncover variants of important security vulnerabilities in codebases.
 Visit `GitHub Security Lab <https://securitylab.github.com/>`__ to read about examples of vulnerabilities that we have recently found in open source projects.

-To import the CodeQL library for a specific programming language, type ``import <language>`` at the start of the query.
+To import the CodeQL library for a specific programming language, type ``import <ql-language-specification>`` at the start of the query.

 .. code-block:: ql